The information below relates to the information that we keep on you if you are a patient of ours.

 What is our legal basis for using your data?

 Data protection law says that we have to tell you the legal basis that we rely on to process your personal data for the purposes that we have notified to you.
-We process your personal data for all of the purposes identified under What do we use your data for?
+The legal basis for processing your data is for the provision of health and social care under Article 9 of the UK GDPR.

 How long do we keep your data for?